Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 I recently set up a VPS on DigitalOcean to run a few different Node.js scripts under the same domain.

-Now, you can’t have two different Node.js apps listen on the same port, so you have to use a reverse proxy.
+You can’t have two Node.js apps listening on the same port, so you need a reverse proxy.
 Nginx is commonly used for that.

 I set up each Node app to run on its own subfolder, so I had to edit the Nginx configuration: